drunkard/ceph-readable-doc/html/_sources/rados/operations/user-management.rst.txt

-The rationale for namespaces is that pools can be a computationally expensive method of segregating data sets for the purposes of authorizing separate sets of users.
-For example, a pool should have ~100 placement groups per OSD.
+The rationale for namespaces is that pools can be a computationally expensive method of segregating data sets for the purposes of authorizing separate sets of users. 例如, a pool should have ~100 placement groups per OSD.
 So an exemplary cluster with 1000 OSDs would have 100,000 placement groups for one pool.
 Each pool would create another 100,000 placement groups in the exemplary cluster.
 By contrast, writing an object to a namespace simply associates the